Spring Garden Revival

 Post-Removal Site Restoration, Soil Amendment & Native Species Establishment

-Restoring sites after plant removal in Rockport involves soil testing through the UMass Soil and Plant Nutrient Testing Laboratory to assess pH (5.5-6.5 typical; lime to 6.5-7.0), nutrients, and organic matter.
-Amendments include 1-3 inches of compost worked into the top 6-8 inches of soil, lime for acidity, and decompaction as needed.
-Immediate stabilization uses temporary ground cover (annual ryegrass germinates in 5-7 days) and mulching (2-3 inch depth).
-Permanent restoration features native MA species tailored to local ecosystems—oak woodland, wet meadow, upland meadow, or coastal habitats.
-Monitoring and maintenance continue for 1-2 growing seasons, aiming for >80% native cover and no invasive regrowth.
+Restoration after plant removal in Rockport begins with soil testing through the UMass Soil and Plant Nutrient Testing Laboratory, assessing pH (5.5-6.5 typical; lime to 6.5-7.0), nutrients, organic matter (5-10% target), and compaction.
+Amendments include compost (1-3 inches into top 6-8 inches), lime, and decompaction as needed.
+Immediate stabilization uses temporary cover crops (annual ryegrass, winter rye—germinate in 5-7 days) and mulching (2-3 inch depth).
+Permanent restoration features native MA species tailored to site type: oak woodland understory, wet meadow, upland meadow, or coastal.
+Monitoring and maintenance continue for 1-2 growing seasons, aiming for >80% native cover by year two and no invasive regrowth.
 For restoration planning, contact:

 Rockport Department of Public Works